Indian Armed Forces: Doctrine, corps, field force

 Indian Army Pinaka multi-barrel rocket launcher.

 The current combat doctrine of the Indian Army is based on effectively utilising holding formations and strike formations.
 In the case of an attack, the holding formations would contain the enemy, and strike formations would counter-attack to neutralise enemy forces.
 In the case of an Indian attack, the holding formations would pin enemy forces down while the strike formations attack at a point of India's choosing.
 The Indian Army is large enough to devote several corps to the strike role.
 The army is also looking at enhancing its special forces capabilities.
 With the role of India increasing, and the need to protect India's interests on far-off shores becoming important, the Indian Army and Indian Navy are jointly planning to set up a marine brigade.

-The Army's field force comprises fifteen corps, three armoured divisions, four Reorganised Army Plains Infantry Divisions (RAPID), eighteen infantry divisions and ten mountain divisions, a number of independent brigades, and requisite combat support and service support formations and units.
+The Army's field force comprises fifteen corps, three armoured divisions, four Reorganised Army Plains Infantry Divisions (RAPID), eighteen infantry divisions, and ten mountain divisions, several independent brigades, and requisite combat support and service support formations and units.
 Among the fifteen, four are "strike" corps – Mathura (I Corps), Ambala (II Corps), Bhopal (XXI Corps) and Panagarh (XVII Corps).
 The main combat and combat support units are 68 armoured regiments, and over 350 infantry battalions and 300 artillery regiments (including two surface-to-surface missile (SSM) units).
-Among major armaments and equipment, there are 4,614 main battle tanks, more than 150,000 vehicles, 140 self-propelled artillery, 3,243 towed artillery, more than 700 rocket artillery(MLRS) in the Indian Army.
+Among major armaments and equipment, there are 4,614 main battle tanks, more than 150,000 vehicles, 140 self-propelled artillery, 3,243 towed artillery, and more than 700 rocket artillery(MLRS) in the Indian Army.